corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/ha-utilities.md

 * `-R`, `--renew-tls-cert-with-keys`: Renew TLS certificate for already registered node with re-generating TLS keys in HSM.
 Node registration is not performed with this option.
 * `-h`, `--help`: Show this help message and exit.
 * `-V`, `--version`: Print version information and exit.
-* `--node-is-ca`: A Boolean value, true or false.
+* `-C, --node-identity-cert-not-ca`: A Boolean value, true or false.
 Creates a node legal identity certificate which is not a certificate authority (CA).

 ### Keys and certificates